Health-Informatics-UoN/carrot-docs/docs/Carrot-Mapper/quickstart.md

 Now do the same for `Covid.csv`, selecting `PersonID` and `Date`.

-The Tables list will now show both tables have filled `PERSON ID` and `EVENT DATE` columns, and we are ready to proceed with generating Mapping Rules
+The Tables list will now show both tables have filled `PERSON ID` and `EVENT DATE` columns.
+And we are ready to proceed with generating Mapping Rules

 ### Generate Initial Mapping Rules
 Navigate to the Mapping Rules page associated to your Scan Report.
 This can be either **(a)** from the Scan Reports page - press the `Rules` button; or **(b)** from any of the Tables, Fields or Values pages - press the `Go to Rules` button near the top of the page.
-This page will contain an empty table with the contents `Nothing`.

-This might be surprising, as some of the Fields and Values already have associated Concepts based on the Dictionary file and reuse of previously seen mappings.

-This is because Mapping Rules cannot be generated without the Person ID and Date Event being set.
-During the initial upload and processing, these were not set, and so the Mapping Rules associated to the Concepts could not be generated.
-Now that `Person ID` and `Date Event` are set for each of the tables, the Mapping Rules associated to those Concepts can be generated.
+Now that `Person ID` and `Date Event` are set for each of the tables, the Mapping Rules associated to those Concepts have been generated.

-Press the green `Refresh Rules` button at the top of the page.
 After a few moments, the table will be populated by the Mapping Rules associated to the Concepts already mapped (in this example, there should be 16 Mapping Rules generated).

 !!! note
-    If you don't see any Mapping Rules appear after refresh, this is usually an indication that you have not set the `Person ID` and `Date Event` on the tables.
+    If you don't see any Mapping Rules appear, this is usually an indication that you have not set the `Person ID` and `Date Event` on the tables.

 Note that there are 5 or 6 rows in the table associated to each Concept.
 In the `Rule ID` column in the table, there are 5 or 6 with a given ID.